William Grose: Postbellum

-Following the war, Grose remained in the Regular Army for a year, and then resigned in January 1866.
-He returned to New Castle, Indiana, and resumed his law practice.
+Grose remained on active duty until he resigned his commission on 31 January 1866, to return to his law practice at New Castle, Indiana.
 President Andrew Johnson appointed him as the collector of internal revenue taxes for his region, a post he held until 1874.
 Interested in social improvement, Grose took a position on the Indiana commission that oversaw the construction of mental hospitals.
 In 1878, he was narrowly defeated in a bid for a Congressional seat.
 In 1887, Grose returned to politics, successfully campaigning for a seat in the Indiana State Senate.
 In 1891, he authored the regimental history of the 36th Indiana Infantry and actively participated in its veterans reunions.

-Grose died at the age of 87 in his home in New Castle, Indiana, and was buried in South Mound Cemetery.
+Grose died at the age of 87 on 30 July 1900 in his home in New Castle, Indiana, and was buried in South Mound Cemetery.
 The Gen. William Grose House in New Castle is the home of the Henry County Historical Society and open to the public.